GorujoCY/robinsr/README.md

 # Android Specific Guides

-## Tranferring FreeSR from your directory (assuming Download Folder of your phone)
+## Tranferring FreeSR Data from your directory (assuming Download Folder of your phone)
 ```sh
 termux-setup-storage #grant it files permission
 cd ~/robinsr